 2. Come Prepared And Don’t Ask For Passwords

-We then had to wait while JAD logged on, started his web browser, and load his website — a wait that could have been avoided had his materials been pre-loaded.
+We then had to wait while JAD logged on, started his web browser, and loaded his website — a wait that could have been avoided had his materials been pre-loaded.

 3. Show Something New — And Impressive

 After his website finally came up, JAD walked us through his online portfolio… which we all had already seen, and which I had already discussed with him during the phone interview.
 This presentation wasted everyone’s time, particularly since the large images were downloading slowly over the wifi.